Showcase Scotland Expo promotes Scottish music and artists to markets and countries outside the UK.

 This year will be year two in showcasing artists at The ECMA (Eastern Canadian Music Association), they have a large showcase for delegates from the US and Canada focusing largely on Eastern Canadian artists.
 Two Scottish artists a year will now also feature until 2016.

 Showcase Scotland Expo is a SEPARATE initiative to Showcase Scotland at Celtic Connections.
 Both events work closely together for the wider public benefit and for the maximising of benefit to Scottish based artists.
 Both initiatives are managed by Active Events who are employed by Celtic Connections to manage their showcase.

-The Steering Group – active events are immensely grateful to the following individuals who generously give their time to our Steering Group.
+Associate Members – the directors are immensely grateful to the following individuals who generously give their time to our Steering Group.

 Norah Campbell - Head of Arts, British Council Scotland, currently on the board or Puppet Animation Scotland, recently retired Chair of the Scottish Music Centre and on the committee for Showcase Scotland & Showcase Scotland EXPO.
 Past roles include Head of Skills Academy Scotland for Creative & Cultural Skills and Director of An Tuireann Arts Centre on the Isle of Skye.

 Daniel is a founder member and accordion player with one of Scotland’s most dynamic Scottish folk bands, Skerryvore.
 He is also a co-founder and director of the multi-award winning Tiree Music Festival and Argyll’s largest live music event, Oban Live.
 Daniel recently completed a Masters in Business Administration at the University of Strathclyde as part of the global MBA25 corporate programme.